mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build.rst

         A dedicated prefix is created in the build directory.
 This is the default value if **--repo-url** is not used.

+--install-deps, --no-install-deps
+  Install the mmpack packages listed as build dependencies in the configured build prefix.
+The default behavior is to install dependencies if **--use-build-prefix** is set to **create** (or implied).
+Use the negative form to prevent from dependencies being installed if it is the default behavior.

 --version
   Display **mmpack-build** version